 Hatched in 1996, a male Eleonora cockatoo named Snowball was the first non-human animal that was capable of beat induction.
 Beat induction is receiving an experience in music by dancing to the beat.

-You might not think that this is unusual, as parents often bobble to music.
+You might not think that this is unusual, as parrots often bob to music.
 However, Snowball specifically synchronized his body movements to the beat of the music.

 12. Cockatoos Have Appeared in Films

 Cockatoos have been featured in films throughout the ages.
 Most recently, you might recognize the cockatoo in the movies Rio and Rio II.
-Nigel, a sulfur crested cockatoo voiced by Jeanine Clement, is the main antagonist in both films.
+Nigel, a sulphur-crested cockatoo voiced by Jemaine Clement, is the main antagonist in both films.
 He plays a very theatrical, mischievous villain trying to disrupt the blue macaw pair at every turn.

 13. There Are 21 Different Cockatoo Species

 When you think of a cockatoo, the first thing that might come to mind is an all-white cockatoo with a yellow crest.
 This is the most common type of cockatoo you would see in a pet shop or on the bird trade market.
 However, there are several different types of cockatoos, totaling 21 in all:

 So, did you know all of these facts—or were you amazed?
 These beautiful creatures are absolutely intriguing—from their variations to their flight capabilities and superb parental instincts.
 This knowledge will just help you appreciate all of these different cockatoo species more than you already do.